actionshrimp/workout-tracker/server/README.md

     lein ring server

-To run the tests:
+To run the tests (using midje):

-    lien midje
+    lien test

 ## License